ritish-behera/VSD-PhysicalDesign/README.md

 Openlane is just a place and route tool and hence heavily dependent upon the LEF file.
 A LEF file provides information about the cell's power & ground rails, inner PR boundary and input/output port information.
 But the layout which we have extracted (.mag) contains extra informations like power, ground and logic implemented which is of no significant use in PnR.
 This is what makes extracting LEF file more important.

-## Timing Modelling Using Delay Table
+## Synthesis and Timing Analysis of New Std Cell
 ### Conversion of Grid Info to Track Info
 Tracks are basically the paths through which the routing takes place.
 It connects the outside IO pins to cell's IO nodes.
 To get the track information of the sky130 pdk move to the directory "openlane/pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd/" and open the "tracks.info file".